SPF, DKIM, and DMARC Authentication

 DKIM

 DKIM (Domain Keys Identified Mail) is a signature any sender can apply to their email messages.
-This signature makes clear that the message's purported sender is actually the message's sender.
+This signature makes clear that the message's sender is actually the message's sender and not a bad actor.
 You can use any domain as the signature.
 For example, a company called "Dog Bandanas" will sign their messages with the "dogbandanas.com" domain to confirm that the message was sent by "Dog Bandanas."

-This is accomplished by inserting a hidden, cryptographic signature into your email header (ActiveCampaign will do this) and then placing a public key on your website that verifies the authenticity of this signature.
+This is accomplished by inserting a hidden, cryptographic signature into your email header (ActiveCampaign will do this) and then placing a public key on your website's DNS that verifies the authenticity of this signature.

 To learn more about DKIM, you can check out this detailed DKIM guide from our Postmark team.